DjangoGirls/tutorial/python_introduction/README.md

     >>> if 3 > 2:
     ...

 So far nothing has happened, as evidenced by the dots `...` instead of incentives `>>>` which we saw so far.
-Python expects us to give further instructions to it which are supposed to be executed if the condition `3 > 2` turns out to be true.
+Python expects us to give further instructions to it which are supposed to be executed if the condition `3 > 2` turns out to be true (or True for that matter).
 Let’s try to make Python print “It works!”:

     >>> if 3 > 2:
     ... print('It works!')